AlphaZTX/enctalk-cn/README.md

 # enctalk-cn
-lecture on character encodings and LaTeX font encodings
+Lecture on character encodings and LaTeX font encodings

+The document is written in (simplified) Chinese.